mmakowski/theremin/README.markdown

 run Theremin.
 Increase the heap size by setting `JAVA_OPTS` environment variable, e.g. `JAVA_OPTS="-Xmx1g"`, run `scala -cp theremin_<version>.jar com.mmakowski.theremin.ThereminApp`, then follow instructions.
-The dictionaries currently provided with are:
+The dictionaries currently provided with Thereming are:

 * `sjp` -- Polish
 * `sowpods` -- English

-New dictionaries
+New dictionaries can be added by placing a file `<dictionary name>.txt` containing the list of words delimited by CR LF in the classpath.

 Sample game
 -----------